Postgraduate MSc/PgDip/PgCert

 In a nutshell

-From skyscrapers and megastructures to bridges and tunnels networks, major projects need to be fit for purpose, withstand natural disasters and make the best use of resources.
-Develop your engineering knowledge and technique to help deliver them with our accredited MSc Structural Engineering postgraduate degree.
+From skyscrapers and megastructures to bridges and tunnels, major projects need to be fit for purpose, withstand natural disasters and make the best use of resources.
+Develop your Structural Engineering knowledge and technique to help deliver them with our accredited MSc Structural Engineering postgraduate degree.

-Available with full-time and part-time study pathways, and led by an industry-experienced engineering team, our course will provide you with advanced knowledge of structures, ready to meet the challenges of the modern engineering practice.
+Available with full-time and part-time study pathways, this course is aligned with the principles of the IStructE Chartered Membership examination.
+With a combination of engineers with real world experience and active cutting-edge research engineers, our course will provide you with advanced knowledge of structures, ready to meet the challenges of modern Structural Engineering.

 International applicant?
 Please check international intakes for the latest information and application dates.